-When choosing an activity to do with your dog, you may be familiar with the more traditional dog activities like: obedience trials, therapy dog training, search & rescue and dog showing.
-Other common dog sports include agility, flyball, tracking, Schutzhund and now the lesser known canine freestyle or dancing dog sport (sometimes also called heel work to music).
+Are you looking for a new hobby or dog sport to do with your Doberman?
+When choosing an activity to do with your dog, you may be familiar with the more traditional dog sport activities like obedience trials, therapy dog training, search & rescue, and dog conformation shows.
+Or maybe other dog sports like agility, flyball, tracking, and Schutzhund.
+But how about canine freestyle dancing?
+Why not train your dog to be a dancing Doberman.

-While it seems like a silly idea, this dancing dog sport requires complex training.
-Freestyle dogs will need to learn a dance routine that may include at least 20 different commands which is comparable to advanced obedience competitions.
+Heelwork to music or musical freestyle routines require complex training.
+The dogs need to learn a dance routine that may include 20 different commands, which is comparable to advanced obedience competitions.
 An advanced dog dancing routine may include 30-40 different commands.
-Not only will the dog be challenged mentally and physically by learning freestyle moves but the dog will also need to keep to the beat of the music with his owner.
+Not only will the dog be challenged mentally and physically, but the dog will also need to keep to the beat of the music with his owner.

 Competition rules vary from the country, group, competition event, and level of difficulty, but most are allotted points based on technical execution, keeping to the music rhythm, and artistic creativity.
 Depending on the competition event, routines can be done with or without leashes and may include props and costumes.
 Here are the rules for competition events from the Paws n Music group in the UK.
 Note that voice and body language is permitted to signal the dog, but food is not allowed in the ring.
 Scoring will look at things like flow, accuracy, difficulty level, bonding between the dog and handler, dance theme creativity, and audience reaction.
 The World Canine Freestyle Organization has great guidelines for creating a routine and scoring marks.

 Want to get started in Canine Freestyling?